List of The Lion King (franchise) characters: Little Jimmy

-Little Jimmy (voiced by Joe Alaskey) is a cute, yet extremely dangerous bluebird.
-Similar to Toucan Dan, in the fact that he is also a criminal mastermind.
-He also has two voices: one fake, cute and innocent to pass himself off as a hatchling and a deeper, criminal one to show that he is truly an adult.
-Little Jimmy first appears in "Nest Best Thing", where he tricks Pumbaa into building a birdhouse for him, which is actually a hideout.
+Shifty (voiced by Joe Alaskey), most commonly known as Little Jimmy, is an extremely dangerous bluebird, similar to Toucan Dan in the fact that he is also a deceptive criminal mastermind.
+He also has two different personas with matching voices: one fake, innocent voice to pass himself off as a cute hatchling and a deeper, criminal one to show that he is truly an adult.
+In his first appearance, "Nest Best Thing", Little Jimmy tricks Pumbaa into building a birdhouse for him, which is actually a hideout.
 The pigeon police show up and arrest Little Jimmy.

-In "Jailhouse Shock", Little Jimmy is cellmate with Mr. Bear.
+In "Jailhouse Shock", Little Jimmy is cellmates with Mr. Bear.
 To get revenge on Timon and Pumbaa for turning him in, he tricks Mr. Bear into thinking that Timon and Pumbaa hurt him so that he could hurt them back.
+Despite "Little Jimmy" presumably being his fake name, Timon and Pumbaa continue to address him by that name.

+Gopher

+Gopher (voiced by Jim Cummings in the first film and Ernie Sabella in Timon & Pumbaa) is a gopher who makes a brief appearance in The Lion King and is expanded in the TV series, albeit with a design change.
+He serves as Zazu's lieutenant, assisting him in jungle administration as well as reporting underground news.